 Research Opportunities

 Research toward a degree may be conducted in either experimental or theoretical areas.
-Experimental programs include magnetic materials, high-energy physics, materials science, observational extragalactic astronomy, and particle astrophysics.
+Experimental programs include magnetic materials, high-energy physics, materials science, observational extragalactic astronomy, particle astrophysics, and precision timing.
 Theoretical programs include condensed matter, elementary particles, atomic and molecular physics, extragalactic astronomy, astrophysics and particle astrophysics.

 Visit our Research Overview for more detailed information.